runyanjake/RaspberryPi/README.md

 # RaspberryPi

-Projects on the Raspberry Pi 3
+The initial "Blink" program on the Raspberry Pi 3

+Includes wiringPi library.

 @author Jake Runyan